 Dr. Ramsey Castaneda, DMA, is a performer, educator, researcher and composer based in Los Angeles, California.
 Ramsey is a passionate supporter of the performer-scholar approach to music and music education.
 As a performer, Ramsey has performed in a variety of venues including from Carnegie Hall with Paquito D’Rivera to LA recording studios for television shows, commercials, and movies, and most recently on Michael Bublé's 2018 album,Love.
-As a scholar, he has also presented research at California All-State Music Education Conferences and at the 2018 Jazz Education Network conferences, and at the forthcoming Documenting Jazz conference in Dublin, Ireland.
-His current research interests include jazz portrayals in popular culture and philosophy of music.
+As a scholar, he has also presented research at California All-State Music Education Conferences, at the 2018 and 2019 Jazz Education Network conferences, and at the forthcoming Documenting Jazz conference in Dublin, Ireland.
+His current research interests include jazz representation in popular culture and philosophy of music.
 Ramsey completed his DMA at the University of Southern California with a focus in jazz studies, music teaching and learning, collegiate teaching, and web applications and development (view some of his web projects here, and visit his music theory site here).
 At USC Ramsey was a Gluck Fellow, Teaching Mentor, Teaching Assistant, and director of the Los Angeles Youth Jazz Ensemble.
 Ramsey has taught jazz combos at the Bob Cole Conservatory at California State University, Long Beach, private lessons at USC, private saxophone lessons, big band, wind ensemble, chamber groups, and advanced theory/aural skills at the Los Angeles College of Music.
 Ramsey also holds a Bachelor of Music from the University of North Texas and a Master of Music from CSULB.

 (scroll for more)

 - Winter and Spring 2018: New!